Competition and Complexity in Amphiphilic Polymer Morphology: Introduction

 \section{Introduction}

-Amphiphilic molecules are fundamental to cellular biology, where they are the building blocks of cellular membranes, and are increasing important in synthetic chemistry where they permit molecular level control of self assembly of materials with desirable ionic and electronic conduction properties, \cite{blanazs2009self}.
-A molecule is amphiphilic with respect to a solvent if it has two moieties, one of which has an energetically favorable or hydrophilic interaction with the solvent and the other with an energetically unfavorable or hydrophobic interaction.
-In biological setting the classic amphiphilic molecule is the lipid, which is comprised of a compact hydrophilic head group and a relatively short, stiff hydrophobic hydrocarbon chain.
-In synthetic chemistry there is a rapidly growing literature for the construction and characterization of amphiphilic diblock polymers comprised of polymer chains formed from adjustable lengths of hydrophilic and hydrophobic polymers bonded together.
-Amphiphilic molecules are typically characterized by the Florey-Huggins parameters indicating the strength of the hydrophobic/hydrophilic interactions, \cite{fraaije2003model} and the aspect ratio of the two moieties, see \cite{mouritsen2011lipids} for a discussion of aspect ratio in the biological context, and \cite{blanazs2009self} for a discussion of aspect ratio in amphiphilic diblocks.
+Amphiphilic molecules are increasingly important in synthetic chemistry where they permit molecular level control of the self assembly of materials with desirable ionic and electronic conduction properties, \cite{blanazs2009self}.
+A molecule is amphiphilic with respect to a solvent if it is comprised of two components, one of which has an energetically favorable or hydrophilic interaction with the solvent and the other with an energetically unfavorable or hydrophobic interaction.
+There is a growing literature for the construction and characterization of amphiphilic diblock polymers comprised of polymer chains formed from adjustable lengths of hydrophilic and hydrophobic polymers covalently bonded together.
+Amphiphilic molecules are typically characterized by the Flory-Huggins parameters indicating the strength of the hydrophobic/hydrophilic interactions and by the aspect ratio of the two components, \cite{fraaije2003model}.